 Sure, I would’ve done some things differently.
 But I’m lucky to have such a community – in my Facebook groups – that share their resources so freely.
 Those resources even spark new ideas in me for my business goals.

 If you feel daunted by the technology transitions ahead, you should know that I worked from a laptop for the first 5 months of my virtual assistance work.
 It worked; it worked great.
 I only leveled up my tech because that’s what I wanted not necessarily a desperate need.
-The tools you need realistically are a laptop, a dedication to professionalism, and a commitment to time blocking.
+The tools you need really are a laptop, a dedication to professionalism, and a commitment to time blocking.

 In time, you’ll figure out your invoicing system (I like Dubsado); you’ll figure out your ideal client.
 You’ll figure out if you need a website; for now, start with the basics and put yourself as a priority.
 All the other details will fall into place.